Leopard gecko, Eublepharis macularius

 Leopard geckos are one of the most popular pet reptiles for many reasons, they are small, adorable and easy to take care of.
 The wild type Leopard gecko is characterised by leopard-like markings along the body, although there are hundreds of morphs on the market with varying colours and patterns, so you will be sure to find one that is appealing to you.
 Leos can become territorial when kept with other individuals, so should always be kept alone.
-All Leopard geckos for sale at Swell Reptiles are captive bred in the UK, giving you safety in the knowledge that your gecko came from a reliable source.
+All Leopard geckos at Swell Reptiles are captive bred in the UK, giving you safety in the knowledge that your gecko came from a reliable source.

 Which enclosure should I choose for my Leopard gecko?

 In nature, Leopard geckos can be found prowling the arid rocky grassland and desert habitats of Southern Asia, so their enclosure should be able to replicate the conditions found in these environments.
 Due to this, wooden vivariums generally work better due to their ability to hold heat, however, glass terrariums can also be used.
 At Swell Reptiles, we recommend the minimum enclosure size for an adult Leo to be 90cm (36”) long, although if you can go larger your Leopard gecko will be very appreciative.